-If the investment is not made within the three months period, the investor’s permission to stay in the UK could be curtailed, or applications for extensions and indefinite leave to remain could be refused.
+Applicants should prepare their investments in good time as, if the investment is not made within the three month period, the investor’s permission to stay in the UK could be curtailed, or applications for extensions and indefinite leave to remain could be refused.

-Dependant family members are entitled to reside in the UK with the investor.
-Dependants are defined as children, spouses and civil partners and non-married partners, including those in LGBTI relationships, who have lived with the main applicant for at least two years in a relationship akin to marriage.
+Dependent family members are entitled to reside in the UK with the investor.
+Dependants are defined as children, spouses and civil partners, and non-married partners including those in LGBTI relationships, who have lived with the main applicant for at least two years in a relationship akin to marriage.

-Joint assets can be taken into account when assessing net worth.
-Typically either spouse or partner can be the main applicant.
-Careful consideration should be given as to whom should be the main applicant taking into account issues such as tax and residency and other important considerations.
+Joint assets can be taken into account when assessing the investment requirement.
+Typically, either spouse or partner can be the main applicant, however there should be careful consideration as to whom should be the main applicant taking into account issues such as frequency of travel (see below), tax and other important considerations.

-Individuals who are already living in the UK may be entitled to switch into Tier 1 (Investor) depending on their immigration status.
-Visitors are not permitted to switch unless there are exceptional circumstances but, for example, those with Highly Skilled Migrant, Tier 1 (General), Tier 1 (Post-Study Work), Tier 2 and Tier 4 status can do so.
+Individuals who are already living in the UK may be entitled to switch into the Tier 1 (Investor) category depending on their immigration status.
+Visitors are not permitted to switch unless there are exceptional circumstances but, for example, those with Tier 1 (Entrepreneur), Tier 2 and Tier 4 (General) status can do so.

 Visa conditions and length of stay

-Tier 1 (Investor) migrants are entitled to work in the UK on an employed or self-employed basis other than as a doctor or dentist in training or as a professional sportsperson.
+Tier 1 (Investor) migrants and their dependants are entitled to work in the UK on an employed or self-employed basis other than as a doctor or dentist in training or as a professional sportsperson.
 They may not have recourse to public funds.

 The main applicant and their dependants will be granted permission to live in the UK for three years and four months initially.